-To start, let’s take an example where you store a list of 60 employees in Excel.
-This list contains the:
+Let’s say that you have a list of 60 employees in Excel.
+This list contains the following column names:

 - Employee First Name